Who needs a pregnancy test?

 All positive results are given confidentially to the patient.
 The patient then has the right to decide the best time to share this information.
 According to Minnesota law, anyone age 17 and younger can give consent to be tested for pregnancy and to have treatment for pregnancy without consent from their parents.

-What if my daughter is pregnant?
+What if there is a pregnancy?